 Collaborate with other departments (IT, public safety, etc.) to develop innovative space solutions (e.g., moving computers out of the library to more open spaces on campus, controlling and monitoring occupancy limits and social distancing within the library).

 Incentivize faculty outside of the library to use electronic resources, whether from the library collection or Open Education Resources (OERs), to reduce reliance on physical textbooks in reserves collections.

+Work closely with representatives from the unions that represent faculty, clerical, and building staff

 Continuity of Library Services: A Phased Approach